pokerops/ansible-role-mongodb/README.md

 Role is tested against the following distributions (docker images):

-  * Ubuntu Focal
+- Ubuntu Noble
-  * Ubuntu Jammy
+- Ubuntu Jammy
-  * CentOS 8
+- Ubuntu Focal
+- Debian Trixie
-  * Debian Bullseye
+- Debian Bullseye
+- Rocky Linux 9

-You can test the role directly from sources using command ` molecule test `
+You can test the role directly from sources using command `molecule test`

 ## License